NET WORTH: $100 million, estimated

 FUNDING AREAS: Global Development & Humanitarian Causes, Homelessness

 OVERVIEW: Richard Gere cofounded the Tibet House in 1987 and has served as the chairman of the board for the International Campaign for Tibet since 1995.
 Gere also founded the Gere Foundation in 1991.
-The mission of the Gere Foundation is to alleviate suffering and advocate for the people of Tibet.
+The Gere Foundation seeks to “alleviate suffering” and advocate for the people of Tibet.

 BACKGROUND: Richard Gere was born in Philadelphia in 1949.
 He grew up in a large Methodist family.
 As a kid, Gere was a trumpet player.
 After graduating from high school, Gere studied philosophy and theater at UMass Amherst.
 One of his early musical roles was in Grease in London.
 Gere had a breakthrough with the late 1970s film Looking for Mr. Goodbar, starring Diane Keaton.
 Gere's career took off in the 1980s, when he starred in films such as American Gigolo and An Officer and a Gentleman.
 In 1990, he starred in Pretty Woman with Julia Roberts.